The geometry of 2-calibrated manifolds: Estimated transversality and finite, Whitney (A), approximate holomorphic stratifications

 \end{definition}

-In general the maximal angle is not symmetric, but when $p=q$ it has symmetry and defines a distance in the corresponding grassmannian (see \cite{MPS02}).
+In general the maximal angle is not symmetric, but when $p=q$ it has symmetry and defines a distance in the corresponding Grassmannian (see \cite{MPS02}).

-The minimum angle between transversal complementary subspaces is defined as the minimum angle between two non-zero vectors, one on each subspace.
-An extension of this notion for transversal subspaces with non-trivial intersection is:
+The minimum angle between transverse complementary subspaces is defined as the minimum angle between two non-zero vectors, one on each subspace.
+An extension of this notion for transverse subspaces with non-trivial intersection is: